 The Women’s Fellowship generally meets on the fifth Mondays for dinner, other special outings, or to do a mission project.
 The Women's Fellowship host a variety of fundraisers to help provide funds for camp scholarships.

 The Prayer Circle meets on Tuesday mornings for fellowship and to pray.

 The Quilting Ministry meets twice a week in the Quilters room.
 They quilt projects for church members, private individuals and for fundraisers.
 Experienced quilters and those wishing to learn are cordially invited to participate.

 Prayer Bears are loving stitched by members of St. Paul and they sit in the Sanctuary where they receive the prayers prayed during worship.
 Bears are then taken to those who are hospitalized, are ill, or who otherwise need prayers.
 The bears are treasured by all who receive them and it's a great way to let them know their St. Paul faith family is praying for them and thinking about them.
 Each bear includes a tag with the following: This little bear has spent time in the midst of our congregation.
 It has heard the scriptures read, the sermons given, prayers prayed, and songs of praise sung.
 It knows both the joys and heartaches of our people, and it has been surrounded by the love so freely shared by our faith family.
 It comes to offer you comfort and peace with all the blessings of worship and love.

 Funeral Luncheon Ministry

-Members of the Liturgists Ministry fulfill an important role in worship each week by serving as a Liturgist at either the 8:00 or 10:30am Worship Services.
-Liturgists read scripture and lead the congregation in other liturgical responses throughout the service.
+Liturgists fulfill an important role in worship each week by serving as readers of scripture, prayers, and lead the congregation in other liturgical responses at either the 8:00 or 10:30am Worship Services and at other special services throughout the year.
 Liturgists may also assist the pastor during the distribution of Communion as needed.